Careers360 Logo

 Venn Diagram Reasoning Practice Questions For Venn Diagram to Relation

 Q1.
-Directions: Select the set of classes and the relationship among which is best illustrated by the Venn diagram given below.
+Directions: Select the set of classes and the relationship among them that is best illustrated by the Venn diagram given below.

 A) Fruits, Mango, Apple (Correct)